imhicihu/Good-practices-on-repository-creation/README.md

 ### Contribution guidelines ###

 * Writing tests
+     * Fork this repo.
+Open an issue or just comment the workflow described.
 * Code review
+     * There is no code (at this moment).
+Just time-savers, reminds and rules of good practice to minimize "pain".
 * Other guidelines
+     * Not at this time.

 ### Who do I talk to? ###

 * Repo owner or admin
+     * Leave a comment or just open an issue
 * Other community or team contact
+     * Open to contributions to enhance the path and time in the repository creation.